XinyuXu414/XinyuXu.github.io/_pages/about.md

 <br/>

-Please feel free to contact me at [lianhy0@cs.unc.edu](lianhy0@cs.unc.edu) for any communications related to the computational optics or anything else that I can help with..
+Please feel free to contact me at [lianhy0@cs.unc.edu](lianhy0@cs.unc.edu) for any communications related to the computational optics or anything else that I can help with.

 <br/>

 # 🔥 Recent News
 - *2024.06*: &nbsp;🎉🎉 Feel happy for graduation from SJTU and will start my PhD in UNC Chapel Hill. 😊
-- *2024.03*: &nbsp;🎉🎉 Admitted by the BME PhD program of Gatech & Emory! ⚡️
+- *2024.03*: &nbsp;🎉🎉 Admitted by the BME PhD program of Gatech & Emory! ✨
 - *2024.02*: &nbsp;🎉🎉 Admitted by the CS department of UNC Chapel Hill! 😄

 <br/>